Silence Is Golden: Running Your Existing Notebook Using Flash Memory

 When I tested my 1400 with CF cards in PC Card adapters last year, I noted that Speedometer 4.02 rated the internal hard drive 1.49 and the CF cards from 0.74 to 0.96 for regular speed and 1.31 for the high speed SanDisk Ultra II card.
 Testing that same CF card in the Addonics adapter, I had a drive score of 1.66 - 25% faster than with a PC Card adapter and 10% faster than the Toshiba hard drive inside the 1400.
 The PQI Hi-Speed 120 2 GB card I acquire later, rated at 40x, had a disk score of 1.57, almost as fast as the SanDisk Ultra II.

-In cold boot comparisons done with extensions on and off, the 1400 booted a bit more quickly on the Addonics adapter than in the PC Card adapter - but we're talking only a few seconds.
+In cold boot comparisons done with extensions on and off, the 1400 booted a bit more quickly from the Addonics adapter than from a PC Card adapter – but we’re talking only a few seconds.

 Of course, this comparison is on a PowerBook 1400, a decade-old model with an outdated IDE bus.
 The benefit of the Addonics adapter in a newer PowerBook could be significant.
 Too bad I don't have a PowerBook G3 or G4 (my TiBook died last year) so I can test this theory.